jmeade11/FEWD/tools.md

     </div>

 #### Sibling Tags with +
 To create multiple sibling tags, you use the `+`.
 For example, if you wanted to create a basic structure for your page body, you might type: `header+main+footer`.
-When you press the <kbd>Tab ↹</kbd> key, the follow code would be produced.
+When you press the <kbd>Tab ↹</kbd> key, the following code would be produced.

     <header></header>
     <main></main>